Psalms 11:1 In the LORD put I my trust: how say ye to my soul, Flee as a bird to your mountain?

 John 10:28 And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 29 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand.
 30 I and my Father are one.

-I wonder how much fuller, richer, more productive and more restful lives we would live if we really understood how safe we are in the tender grip of God.
+I wonder how much fuller, richer, more productive and more restful our lives would be if we really understood how safe we are in the tender grip of God.